Updated as of January 2020.

 - Federal, state, and local governments should not impose taxes, regulations, or prohibitions on the consumption of certain foods and beverages.
 We should depend on parents and guardians to instill values of healthy and active lifestyles in children.

-- Public schools should ensure that all children participate in health and physical education activities several times a week.
+- Public schools should ensure all children participate in health and physical education activities several times a week.
 Additionally, public schools should invite all students to use district-owned sports and recreational facilities under the supervision of school staff.

 - States should ask Congress to reassess changes to the federal school lunch program.
 Lawmakers should try to find ways to mitigate the unintended consequences produced by the Healthy, Hunger-Free Kids Act of 2010.